-partnership working and has established responsibilities to support plan, and provide available data Our role is as responsible authority and Land Manager SG Policy description:- River Basin Management Plans (RBMP) The RBMPs set out how we can enhance the environmental quality of rivers, lochs and seas, delivering greater benefits for the environment, and safeguarding them for future generations.
-B1-19 Our role is as a LA "Possible additional courses of action" in SCCAP: SG Policy description:- To consider a long-term approach to the management of surface water to ensure that sewer systems are resilient to climate change Provide the knowledge, skills, and tools to manage climate change impacts on buildings and infrastructure.
-B2 Buildings and infrastructure networks B2-2 have been involved in progressing with an agreement with Scottish Water on the responsibilities of SUDs Our role is as a member of the Society of Chief Officers of Transportation Scotland (SCOTS) SG Policy description:- Sustainable Urban Drainage Systems (SUDS) Working Party - National promotion of SUDS.
-Guidance to inform and educate homeowners and asset managers on the control of surface water around buildings and infrastructure in Regional Marine Planning Partnersl National and Regional Marine Plans w National and Regional Marine Plans will be considered in decisions relating to infrastructures which incorporate marine and terrestrial elements.
-Our role is as a lead member of a future Regional Marine Planning Partnership SG Policy description:- National and Regional Marine planning frameworks will include clear policies for climate change mitigation and adaptation in relation to marine development and activity will be taken into account in decisions relating to infrastructures which incorporate marine and terrestrial elements B2-8 Our role is as a member of the Society of Chief Officers of Transportation Scotland (SCOTS) SG Policy description:- Transport Scotland Asset Management Strategy - Utilise National Flood Risk Assessment (NFRA) to identify locations of potential flooding across transport network.
+B1-14 Solway Tweed RBMP - representative takes part in partnership working and has established responsibilities to support plan, and provide available data Our role is as responsible authority and Land Manager SG Policy description:- River Basin Management Plans (RBMP) The RBMPs set out how we can enhance the environmental quality of rivers, lochs and seas, delivering greater benefits for the environment, and safeguarding them for future generations.
+B1-19 A 'Water Matters Cross Service Group' was established in response to the need for collaborative working for the development of SUDS (Sustainable Drainage Systems), progress has been slow.
+Our role is as a LA "Possible additional courses of action" in SCCAP: SG Policy description:- To consider a long-term approach to the management of surface water to ensure that sewer systems are resilient to climate change Provide the knowledge, skills, and tools to manage climate change impacts on buildings and infrastructure.
+B2 Buildings and infrastructure networks B2-2 A number of SCOTS groups including the Flood Group have been involved in progressing with an agreement with Scottish Water on the responsibilities of SUDs Our role is as a member of the Society of Chief Officers of Transportation Scotland (SCOTS) SG Policy description:- Sustainable Urban Drainage Systems (SUDS) Working Party - National promotion of SUDS.
+Guidance to inform and educate homeowners and asset managers on the control of surface water around buildings and infrastructure B2-7 Progress was made in raising awareness of the LA's role in Regional Marine Planning Partnerships and that National and Regional Marine Plans will be considered in decisions relating to infrastructures which incorporate marine and terrestrial elements.
+Our role is as a lead member of a future Regional Marine Planning Partnership SG Policy description:- National and Regional Marine planning frameworks will include clear policies for climate change mitigation and adaptation in relation to marine development and activity will be taken into account in decisions relating to infrastructures which incorporate marine and terrestrial elements B2-8 Raised awareness of responsibilities Our role is as a member of the Society of Chief Officers of Transportation Scotland (SCOTS) SG Policy description:- Transport Scotland Asset Management Strategy - Utilise National Flood Risk Assessment (NFRA) to identify locations of potential flooding across transport network.